 Serve as a first line resource to client groups on matters in work unit.

 Understand and participate in cross training on core functions in work area or unit; serve as a back-up to other functions.

 May supervise the day-to-day activities and provide on the job coaching and training to other staff, as needed.

-* - Other duties may also be assigned MINIMUM REQUIREMENTS: Education & Experience: Bachelor's degree and two years of relevant experience or combination of education and relevant experience.
+Bachelor's degree and two years of relevant experience or combination of education and relevant experience.
 Bachelor's degree and six years relevant experience or combination of education and relevant experience is preferred.

 Understanding and ability to apply basic accounting skills and concepts.

 Demonstrated communication skills, including ability to prepare materials for and clearly and effectively communicate information to internal audiences and client groups.